 WordPress VS SquareSpace

-Strictly speaking, all website builders are generally the same.
-They’re a tool you can use to create your website and publish it onto the World Wide Web.
-However, there are many key differences between WordPress and SquareSpace that set them apart from each other.
+All website builders have a few things in common, they’re tools you can use to create your website and publish it on the web.
+However, there are many key differences between WordPress and SquareSpace that set them apart.

-Now, before we get started, we have to mention this: there’s no such thing as the ‘best’ website builder.
-All website builders have different features, and those features are more useful for some people compared to others.
-So it’s important to keep your specific needs in mind when comparing website builders.
+There’s no such thing as the ‘perfect’ website builder or content management system (CMS).
+They each have different features and it’s important to keep your specific needs in mind when comparing website builders.

 Customising your website